brunorijsman/quantum-internet-hackathon-2022/docs/qne-adk-implementation.md

 later on.
 As a work-around, we manually edited file `networks/nodes.json` in QNE-ADK to set `“number_of_qubits”: 10`.

+# Getting familiar with QNE-ADK

+The very first thing we did was try out two very simple examples to get familiar with QNE-ADK, namely:

+1. Basic entanglement generation between two nodes.
+   See the code in directory [entanglement](../qne_adk/entanglement/)

+2. Teleporting a qubit from one node to another.
+   See the code in directory [teleport](../qne_adk/teleport/)

+We will walk you through the code and show you how to run it for the teleport example.

 # Monolithic quantum Fourier transformation implementation in QNE-ADK

 # Distributed quantum Fourier transformation implementation in QNE-ADK